 Photo Access:

-Parents will be invited to a Google Drive folder to access programme photos.
+Parents will be invited to join a WhatsApp Channel to view photos from the programme.
 Photos will be available for download until the end of September, after which the folder will be deleted.
-Please be mindful of responsible photo sharing.
+We kindly ask that you share photos responsibly.
+Please note that only a limited number of photos will be shared, as the teacher’s primary focus is to be fully present with the children.

 Child Grouping: